This site uses cookies. By continuing to use this site you agree with our privacy policy.

 When setting up a newsletter, the sign up form provided by a third party plugin may use it’s own styles that don’t really fit with the theme of the website.

 Chap provides shortcodes for creating forms and also 2 composites specifically for newsletter sign up forms.
 Using these, you could recreate the form, this time using Semantic UI styles.
-To make the form work with your choice of Newsletter plugin you would first need to output the plugin’s form and inspect it to find out some data: the form action and the inputs/submit button name‘s.
-Then just use that data with Chap shortcodes to make the form functional.
+To make the form work with your choice of Newsletter plugin you would first need to output the plugin’s form and inspect it to find out some data: the form action

 <div class="tnp tnp-subscription">